G52-73951X7 - Laptop MSI - Free user manual and instructions

 - All cautions and warnings on the equipment should be noted.

-- Never pour any liquid into the opening that could damage or cause electrical shock.
+- Never pour any liquid into the opening that could damage the equipment or cause electrical shock.

 - If any of the following situations arises, get the equipment checked by a service personnel:

-- DONOT LEAVE THIS EQUIPMENT INAN ENVIRONMENT UNCONDITIONED, STORAGE TEMPERATURE ABOVE 60^ (140°F), IT MAY DAMAGE THE EQUIPMENT.
+- DO NOT LEAVE THIS EQUIPMENT IN AN UNCONDITIONED ENVIRONMENT.
+STORAGE TEMPERATURE ABOVE 60°C (140°F) MAY DAMAGE THE EQUIPMENT.

 CAUTION: Danger of explosion if battery is incorrectly replaced.
 Replace only with the same or equivalent type recommended by the manufacturer.